Civil Examination vs. Criminal Investigation

 The taxpayer is not read his or her Miranda rights (or even in part as required by the special agents who represent the criminal faction of the IRS).
-As a result, the auditor is prohibited from delving into any criminal investigation of the taxpayer during the audit, since any criminal setting the taxpayer has the right against self-incrimination.
+As a result, the auditor is prohibited from delving into any criminal investigation of the taxpayer during the audit, since in any criminal setting, the taxpayer has the right against self-incrimination.

 Reverse Eggshell Audit